Roosevelt Island Tram – New York’s Cable Car

 Back to top

 This is the best part.
 For adults, the ride costs just $2.75 each way.
 Those with unlimited MetroCards won’t have to pay anything.
-All others will have to pay both ways.
 Still, at $5.50/adult, this is a great deal for a wonderful view.
 Below is our full list of pricing per trip.

 About The Roosevelt Island Tramway